PraiseCharts/api-docs/docs/guides/3 - download/download-in-depth.md

 There are many different ways to use the model to build a download request.
 Below we will walk through a couple examples.

 Below is a stripped down model for a product of an arragement.

-Download request requires a sku and you can obtionally provide a key.
+A download request requires a sku and you can optionally provide a key.
 If you don't provide a key, all keys will be returned.

 ```